Code-Institute-Submissions/milestone-project-117/README.md

 * An easily accessible navigation bar at the top  that looks the same across all three pages, with which the user can navigate between the pages.
 * A footer that looks the same across the pages which hides certain contact information on smaller screns and instead provides a button that links to a modal where the same information can be found.
 * A responsive gallery page where the user can scroll down and see images from the gym.
-* A sign up form where the user can enter their personal info and sign up for a membership (At this moment the submit button does not actually submit any info).
+* A sign up form where the user can enter their personal info and sign up for a membership (At this moment the submit button does not actually submit any information).

 ### Future Features